SageTheThird/hunter/README.md

 python main.py "data analyst" "Canada" --remote --limit 5
 ```

-The output CSV files will be saved in the `data/` directory by default, with a filename like `remote_software_engineer_20250908_103000.csv`.
+The output CSV and jsonl files will be saved in the `data/` directory by default, with a filename like `remote_software_engineer_20250908_103000.csv`.